 FLSA Overtime: Everything You Need to Know

-FLSA overtime has been set by the Fair Labor Standard Act (FLSA).
+FLSA overtime has been set by the Fair Labor Standards Act (FLSA).
 The FLSA is a law that outlines rules for both minimum wage and overtime.4 min read

-FLSA overtime has been set by the Fair Labor Standard Act (FLSA).
+FLSA overtime has been set by the Fair Labor Standards Act (FLSA).
 The FLSA is a law that outlines rules for both minimum wage and overtime and details requirements for minimum wage that are applicable to both employers and employees.
-Under the FLSA, there are two employee classifications that are used for overtime and minimum wage.
-These employee classifications are exempt and nonexempt.
+Under the FLSA, there are two employee classifications that are used for overtime and minimum wage: exempt and non-exempt.